 About the Workshop:

 We will be sewing in the gorgeous, light-filled conservatory at the historic Crescent Hotel & Spa.
 The Crescent has been hosting travelers in Eureka Springs since 1886 and is a perfect location for our sewing week.
-Whether you choose to stay onsite in a hotel room or in one of their luxurious and convenient cottages, you will you close to the sewing action.
-Both breakfast* and lunch, which is included in your workshop fee, will take place at the Crescent. *Breakfast is included for guests of the Crescent Hotel only.
+Whether you choose to stay onsite in a hotel room or in one of their luxurious and convenient cottages, you will be close to the sewing action.

 The Crescent Hotel is also home to the wonderful New Moon Spa.
 During your stay, the spa offers a 20% discount on any service.
 For a full list of services, visit newmoonspa.com.

-During the week, Linda will break into sewing time to lead demonstrations on specialized sewing techniques such as sewing with silk, sewing mitered corners, and lining construction and insertion techniques.
+During the week, Linda will demonstrate specialized sewing techniques relating to the garments sewn in the class.
 As you sew, the Sewing Workshop team will be on hand to assist you with any questions you might have.

 What to Bring

 The Sewing Workshop will supply cutting and pressing stations, some basic sewing supplies and sergers.
 We have sewing machines that we can supply to you at no charge, which we recommend for those flying into Eureka Springs.
 However, our driving visitors may want to bring their own machine.
 Please let us know if you need to reserve a machine.

 Students are responsible for bringing the patterns and fabric for their jacket, tank and pants.
 The patterns, as well as a curated collection of coordinating fabrics, will be offered at a discount closer to the workshop.
 We will also have additional fabric on hand for your buying pleasure!

 The workshop fee of $795.00 includes the workshop and lunch Monday through Friday.